dkress59/wordpress-api-client/usage/authentification.md

-If you would like to use any method to create or update content, or if you would like to retrieve content which is restricted to certain user roles, you will need to authentificate you client with WordPress.
+If you would like to use any method to create or update content, or if you would like to retrieve content which is restricted to certain user roles, you will need to authentificate your client with WordPress.

+## User Role Restriction

+[ ToDo ]

 ## WP-Nonce